mkayen/DailyFBB-Engine/README.md

 3) Once in the folder in Terminal, make sure to run numberfire.py, and write the results to output.json

 		python numberfire.py > output.json

+4) Also, you'll need to run the swish file in terminal as well:

+		python swish.py > outputSwish.json

-4) Once the output file is updates, run query.js in terminal
+5) Once the output file is updated, run query.js in terminal

 		node query.js